ChristoferVilander/WodGenerator/README.md

 # Workout of the Day Generator

 ## Project Status

- :warning: The code currently has a lot of quick fixes which needs to be refactored
+:warning: Includes alot of quick fixes which needs to be refactored

 - In development